 Since our inception in 2005, we have devoted substantially all of our resources to the development of vagus nerve stimulation, or VNS, and the commercialization of our gammaCore therapy.
 Since our inception, we have received gross cash proceeds of approximately \$160.3 million from the sale of our equity securities, including the conversion or exercise of our convertible promissory notes, term loan and warrants.
-From August 2017 through December 2017, in connection with closings of our Series B Preferred Unit financing, we received net cash proceeds of approximately \$44.1 million net of the conversion of outstanding convertible promissory notes, or Bridge Notes, accrued interest thereon and advisor fees.
+In 2017, in connection with closings of our Series B Preferred Unit financing, we received net cash proceeds of approximately \$ million net of the conversion of outstanding bridge notes and accrued interest thereon.

 We have never been profitable and have incurred net losses in each year since our inception.
-We incurred net losses of \$35.8 million and \$15.7 million for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, our accumulated deficit was \$152.9 million.
+We incurred net losses of \$ million and \$15.7 million for the years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, our accumulated deficit was \$ million.
 We expect to continue to incur substantial net losses and negative cash flows from operations for at least the next several years as we commercialize gammaCore for the acute treatment of pain associated with migraine and episodic cluster headache in adults.
 We intend to make a significant investment in building our U.S. commercial infrastructure and in recruiting and training our sales representatives.
 We also intend to continue to make significant investments in research and development to expand our gammaCore therapy for the treatment of other indications, including additional headache conditions and rheumatology.
 Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.